 Poor families are vulnerable to the tactics of traffickers, who lure their victims with the promise of well-paying jobs in other cities or countries.
 Once isolated from their families, victims are forced to work for little or no pay and brutalized if they try to resist.
 One of the best ways to prevent human trafficking is to help families become self-sufficient.

-Dear Lord, most of us reading this email will never experience the kind of extreme poverty that millions of people live with every day.
+Dear Lord, most of us reading this will never experience the kind of extreme poverty that millions of people live with every day.
 Help us to be understanding and compassionate toward their needs.
 Help us to love them in the way that You love them with the resources and abilities You’ve given to each of us.
 Help us to support people who are left newly impoverished because of the COVID-19 pandemic.
 Give us the will to make things better and the opportunity to act.

 Pray for protection.

 Children who are rescued from traffickers need a safe place to recover from abuse.
 It’s common for their former captors to try to recover what they regard as their “property.”
 World Vision provides survivors with emergency shelter, legal assistance, and counseling.

 Dear Lord, You are a strong tower and a mighty fortress.
 Help Your rescued children feel safe and begin to heal.
-Protect them from those who seek to harm them.
+Protect them from others who seek to harm them.

 Pray for restoration.

 Survivors of human trafficking often suffer severe psychological damage.
 Their hearts and spirits have been assaulted as much as their bodies.
 They are ashamed of what has happened to them.
-World Vision homes provide a safe environment where children can recover and share happier times with other youngsters.
+World Vision homes provide a safe environment where children can recover and share happier times with other kids.
 They also receive vocational training so that they have the chance to become financially secure and make a fresh start.